Here's where abortions are now banned or severely restricted

 Some of these laws are currently blocked by courts while legal challenges make their way through the courts.
 Some states have older laws on the books that leave the current legal status of abortion unclear.

 Several additional states not depicted here have pre-viability gestational age restrictions, ranging from 15 to 22 weeks.
-And some states appear likely to pass new laws to completely outlaw abortion.

 Here are more details on the current legal status of abortion in U.S. states.